blowawayyourtroubles/CocteausTea/README.md

 # 🍵Cocteau's Tea
-This is a simple AND minimalist web project that has been carefully maintained and refined over multiple years.
+This is a simple and minimalist web project that has been carefully maintained and refined over multiple years.
 Built entirely
 using: clean HTML for structure, CSS for styling, and vanilla JavaScript with DOM manipulation for interactivity.